-Therefore, the DirectLink Board of Directors has decided to terminate all video service offerings as of January 31, 2022.
+Therefore, the DirectLink Board of Directors has decided to terminate all video service offerings at 12PM noon on January 31, 2022.

 This is not the news that our members would prefer to hear.
 We get that.
 We don’t like being forced to raise monthly rates or turn off an anchor service.
 Favorite TV shows are personal.
 They can provide viewers with something to share with others, perhaps teach something new, or offer a temporary escape.
 Our goal is not to keep our members from their favorite programs, but rather to help them find the best, most budget-friendly way to enjoy them moving forward.